voxpupuli/puppet-ghost/README.md

 permissions of 660 do not allow this.
 Because the Ghost server creates the socket file on each launch, it is impossible to control its permissions through Puppet.
 The best solution to this predicament [(see issue #14)](https://github.com/andschwa/puppet-ghost/issues/14) is to add your web server's user to Ghost's group (e.g. `usermod -a -G ghost www-data`), which will allow it to read the socket.

-* If supervisor is not registering the blogs, restarting your system is the easiest solution (as always), but you should also try `supervisorctrl reread && supervisorctl reload`.

 ## Upgrading from 0.2.x